abmaurya07/taskmanager-by-abhishek/README.md

 - Navigate to the `/login` page.
 - Enter your username and password to log in.

-### Dashboard
+### Task Dashboard Features
 - Upon successful login, you will be redirected to the `/dashboard`.
-- The dashboard displays a summary of your tasks, including total tasks, in-progress tasks, and completed tasks.
+- Task Summary: Displays a summary of total tasks,todo tasks, in-progress tasks, and completed tasks.
+- Task Creation: Users can add new tasks with a title, description, date, and status.
-- You can create new tasks, view task details, edit tasks, and delete tasks.
+- Task Viewing and Editing: Users can view and edit task details.
-- Tasks can be filtered by status.
+- Task Deletion: Single and bulk deletion of tasks with confirmation popups.
+- Task Filtering: Filter tasks based on their status.
-- On desktop, tasks are displayed in a table format, while on mobile, they are displayed as cards.
+- Task Layout: On desktop, tasks are displayed in a table format, while on mobile, they are displayed as cards.

 ## Configuration
 Sensitive data and configuration values are stored in environment variables.
 For the Next.js application, create a `.env.local` file in the root directory and add your configuration values.